 Small groups.
 Public tours cap at 4-8 guests.
 You actually get to talk to the chefs and your guide, not eavesdrop on a megaphone.

 Real chef relationships.
-Stops include Grassa, Lardo, Roste Chocolate House, Lauretta Jean's, and Blood Buzz Cocktails.
-Forktown has been working with these owners for over a decade — that's how you get a chef to come out from the kitchen and talk to a tour group.
+Stops include Grassa, Roste Chocolate House, Lauretta Jean's, and Blood Buzz Cocktails.
+Forktown has worked with these owners for years — that's how you get a chef to come out from the kitchen and talk to a tour group.